To complete an internship at the Goethe-Institut Glasgow applicants are required to:

-The Information and Library department is responsible for the supervision and organisation of the library, looking after the Goethe-Institut’s online presence in social media, answering enquiries, our cultural programme in the area of literature and for diverse events for our language course students and German teachers.
+The Information and Library department is responsible for looking after the Goethe-Institut’s Glasgow online presence including social media, the running of the library, answering enquiries, our cultural programme in the area of literature and for diverse events for our language course students and other learners of German.

 Interns in the Information and Library department can:

-- Gain an insight in to the the Goethe-Institut's information service activities
+- Gain an insight into the Goethe-Institut's information service activities

 - Contribute to the running of a German foreign language library